Find Affordable College Courses

 27 Yearly Graduations

 Wayne State University comes in at #5 on our list of the most popular colleges offering graduate certificates in library science.
 Roughly 26,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $16,920 per year.
-During the 2020-2021 academic year, 27 people received their graduate certificate in library science from Wayne State.
-Of these students, 96% were women and 19% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,660 per year, while in-state graduate students, on average, pay $18,301 per year.
+During the most recent year for which we have data, 27 people received their graduate certificate in library science from Wayne State.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+Those who complete their graduate certificate in library science at Wayne State University make a median salary of 48,329.

 #6